Blotch3D/Blotch3D/README.md

     bytes);

-3. And it specifies the alpha threshold level that merits drawing the pixel, like this (this could also be done in the delegate described below):
+3. And it specifies the alpha threshold level that merits drawing the pixel, like this, for example (this could also be done in the delegate described below):

     BlBasicEffectAlphaTest.Parameters\[\"AlphaTestThreshold\"\].SetValue(.5f);